-I figured with the weekend and all, my cookie pizza massacre, Mother’s Day, and the straight up GRAYNESS that was this week… we all need a zippy pep in our step.
+I figure we all need a zippy pep in our step this week.
 And today, my friends, that pep comes in the form of a glazed orange bundt cake.
 Made from perfectly pink oranges. ♥

 These are Sunkist Cara Cara oranges.
 Have you ever had them before?
 Shockingly enough, I’m a bit obsessed.
 Half because of their pink/coral color and half because of their wonderfully sweet, yet sorta tangy taste.
 Don’t they look like little spheres of spring?
 They’re the BEST oranges for baking because of their sweetness and low acidity.
 And if we all really want to geek out together right now, their pink hue is from the natural presence of lycopene.
 Insert glasses wearing emoji here, please.

-Basically, these pink delights will immediately bring sunshine to any dessert coming out of your (hopefully burnt cookie dough blobless) oven.
+Basically, these pink delights will immediately bring sunshine to any dessert coming out of your oven.
 I added orange zest and fresh juice to a simple cake batter and poured it all into a bundt pan.
 Side note: don’t you love baking bundt cakes?
 I don’t know, I always feel extra excited when a bundt cake comes out of the oven.
 Maybe it’s the charming shape?
 Or the amount of glaze I’ll pour on top?

 Yes, the glaze thing.
 That’s definitely it.

 Here’s the thing about this cake: the orange flavor totally shines.
 I feel like orange is underrated in the dessert world, so we’re letting it have its glory day.
 That’s why I didn’t really add any mix-ins, though a handful of chopped dark chocolate almost made its way in the bowl.
-Try that for me, will you sweet friends?
+Try that for me.

-I used a very familiar batter– this one.
+I used my lemon poppy seed cake as the base.
 Changed its tune a bit and traded lemon for orange, left out the poppy seeds, and skipped the soaking syrup.
 (Yay less steps.)
 This cake was plenty moist and sweet the first time I made it, so I didn’t find the soaking syrup quite necessary.
 I also reduced the sugar in the batter because the fresh orange juice from the Cara Caras is plenty sweet.

 So the secret here is to use cake flour.
 Or, if you don’t regularly have cake flour in the pantry, a sifted mix of all-purpose flour and cornstarch.
-The two combined make a cake flour substitute, those little tricksters!
-Ina uses cake flour in her lemon bundt cake (found in this must-have cookbook!), so we have to as well.
-DUH.
+The two combined make a cake flour substitute… those little tricksters!
 So either grab your bag of cake flour or use the sifted blend of all-purpose and cornstarch.
 Cake flour produces a sensationally soft cake, which is essentially what we want when we’re working with springy citrus flavors.

-Other than that: basic cake batter here.
+Other than that, this is basic cake batter.
 Creaming butter + sugar, adding eggs + flavor, and then buttermilk.
 For a moist crumb, rich texture, and extra tang, reach for buttermilk.
 It makes this cake taste extraordinary.
 Like cake flour, I know you might not have buttermilk on hand.
 Here’s what I do: whisk a little fresh lemon into whole milk.
 This sour milk provides the acid required for leavening and tenderizing the cake.
 Works like a charm.

 The entire time I was making this cake, I couldn’t stop thinking how we should file it away as a brunch option.
 That’s no lie.
 I mean, it’s full of orange juice isn’t it?
-Freshly squeezed too.
-The vision of health:
+Freshly squeezed, too.

-But seriously wouldn’t this cake be out of control for Mother’s Day brunch?
+But seriously wouldn’t this be a delicious cake for Mother’s Day brunch?

 - 1 teaspoon salt